-Alaskans spend a good part of each in year in the cold and dark.
+Alaskans spend a good part of each year in the cold and dark.
 One thing that can help a body to feel better during such times is comfort food.
-And the pinnacle of comfort food, of course, is mac and cheese.
-These are our favorite places in Alaska to get your fix of perfectly cheesy noodles!
+And the pinnacle of comfort food is mac and cheese.
+These are our 8 favorite places in Alaska to get your fix of perfectly cheesy noodles!

 The mac and cheese at Anchorage’s Ginger is the show-stealer.
 The Alaskan baked sea scallops “mac & cheese”—as it’s listed on the menu—takes the pasta base, bakes in three cheeses and tomato brunoise, crusts it with basil and pine nuts and tops the dish with seared diver scallops.
 You’re welcome.